 What exactly will you get in a UX audit?

 The UX Audit report will be about 30 – 50 pages.
 Don’t worry, it is not a giant text document.
 I considered the UX of the report.
 It’s highly visual, easy to understand, and covers these areas:

 - Email communications (optional)

 The UX Audit can be tailored to a specific area of your product experience (e.g. user on-boarding, checkout, etc).
 We can discuss this on our first call together.

-You will also get a one hour video conference (or in person if you are in NYC) where we go over the audit findings so we can start a conversation with your team that lasts long after our engagement ends.
+You will also get a one hour video conference where we will go over the audit findings so we can start a conversation with your team that lasts long after our engagement ends.

 Sample deliverables from a UX audit:

 How long does a UX Audit take and what’s the cost?